 The Madison Borough Council is committed to openness and transparency in governance.
 To that end, we have compiled a five-year study of employee gross pay.
-We have excluded from this summary employees who are no longer with the Borough, as well as many part-time employees.
+We have excluded from this summary employees who are no longer with the Borough, as well as many part-time employees, as appropriate.

-All employees, full and part-time, currently employed by the Borough whose gross earnings in 2017 exceeded $40,000 are detailed in this report.
+All employees, full and part-time, as appropriate, currently employed by the Borough whose gross earnings in 2018 exceeded $40,000 are detailed in this report.
 The governing body members receive no compensation for their service to the borough and are therefore not included.

 The gross earning amounts reflect the W-2 reported Gross income, and include, in addition to base pay, step increases, longevity increases, overtime pay, standby pay and special duty pay, as applicable.